DM-T3kk3y/Emergency-D20/README.md

 See: LICENSE-CC-BY-SA for full terms.

-© 2025 Tekkey — Emergency D20 Module for Foundry Virtual Tabletop
+© 2025 T3kk3y — Emergency D20 Module for Foundry Virtual Tabletop